Ingentive-Limited/AILearningPath/scenario-1-weather-api/README.md

 - Verify all test dependencies are installed
 - Review test setup and teardown methods

-### Getting Better Results from KiloCode
+### Getting Better Results from Your AI Assistant

 #### Effective Prompting Tips
 1. **Be specific about requirements**: Instead of "create an API," specify endpoints, data models, and business rules
 2. **Mention technology preferences**: Specify frameworks, libraries, and patterns you want to use
-3. **Request explanations**: Ask KiloCode to explain its decisions and recommendations
+3. **Request explanations**: Ask your AI assistant to explain its decisions and recommendations
 4. **Iterate incrementally**: Start with basic functionality and add complexity gradually

 #### Example of Good vs. Poor Prompts